AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * Binge watch anime since I never had any throughout A-levels to the development of DataPredict™.

 * Go play games and try out the games' skin mods for the first time.
 This is probably the reason why the recent releases of DataPredict™'s updates are so slow.
+I literally need to collect characters I like in terms personality and appreance so that I can use the games' skin mods on them.